Menu

 To have a lion dance successful show, they often have to pay with sweat and tears

-This is Khanh, a lion dancer, who currently works as a salesman and porter at a packaging store.
+This is Khanh, a professional lion dancer, who works a grueling day job as a manual salesman and porter at a packaging store before practicing 3 hours every night.

-Only after returning home from work does Dung have time to practice with his group.
+Only after completing his regular shifts does Dung have time to practice with his brothers late into the night.

 Hoo-weeeee